auth0/docs/articles/libraries/lock-ios/save-and-refresh-jwt-tokens.md

+---
+toc_title: Saving and Refreshing JWT Tokens
+description:
+---

 # Lock iOS: Saving and Refreshing JWT Tokens

 When an authentication is performed with the `offline_scope` included, it will return a [refresh token](/refresh-token) that can be used to request a new JWT token and avoid asking the user his/her credentials again.

 > We are using [SimpleKeychain](https://github.com/auth0/SimpleKeychain) to handle iOS Keychain access.